nglaszik/docwatch/README.md

 **Docwatch** is a web app designed to replace traditional AI detectors by analyzing the **revision history** of Google Docs (and soon, OneDrive documents).
 Instead of using unreliable classifiers, Docwatch highlights *when* content was added and how documents evolve over time — giving instructors and reviewers a transparent view of writing patterns.

-Docwatch is developed to be installed on a server with minimal overhead.
+Docwatch is developed to be installed on any server with minimal overhead.
 Users can then access the app via a browser.

 Having a document be visible in Docwatch is as simple as a student sharing the document with the Docwatch service account.